-x the local portion of global dense matrix x.
-Scope: local Type: required Intent: in.
 Specified as: an array of rank one or two containing numbers of type specified in Table 2.
-The rank of x must be the same of y. y the local portion of global dense matrix y.
+The rank of x must be the same of y.

-Scope: local Type: required Intent: in.
+\mathbf{y} the local portion of global dense matrix y.

 Specified as: an array of rank one or two containing numbers of type specified in Table 2.
 The rank of y must be the same of x.

-${\bf desc_a}$ contains data structures for communications.
+$\mathbf{desc_a}$ contains data structures for communications.